Sunny752005/Sunny752005-intern-repo/docs-coding-task/react_hooks.md

 What happens if you remove useMemo from your implementation?
 - If useMemo is removed, the expensive function will run everytime the component is re-rendered even if nothing has changed.
 This can cause slower performance especially if the function takes a long time to run.

+///////Understanding React Hooks: useEffect///////

+When should you use useEffect instead of handling logic inside event handlers?
+- The useEffect should be used when something needs to happen automatically based on changes in the state or props and not just when the user takes an action.
+An example of this would be: if data needs to be retrived/accessed as soon as the component loads or watch for changes in a value, then useEffecect would be the right tool to use.
+Whereas event handlers are good for when the user makes any changes/ takes an action.

+What happens if you don’t provide a dependency array?
+- If a dependency array is not provided to a useEffect it will run after every single render, regardless of what changes have occured.
+Although it may be fine but it leads to unnecessary function calls.
+Which is particularly bad if the function is expensive or needs to access data.
+Adding the dependancies ensures react is aware of when to run the effect.

+How can improper use of useEffect cause performance issues?
+- If the useEffect is run too oftern or has the improper dependencies, it can lead to inefficiency in the app.
+An example of this would be: if the app is re-fetching data after each render or setting up multiple event listeners; which can lead to memory leaks and lag within the app.
+It is necessary to ensure the useEffect is used properly so that the component doesn't have to repeat the work which has previously been completed.